line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 ### Customizing

 Kotlin JDSL can help you create your own DSL.
-To create your own DSL, you can inherit from Jpql class to add DSL functions, and you can build and execute queries using your own Query Model class by implementing JpqlSerializer interface.&#x20;
+To create your own DSL, you can inherit from Jpql class to add DSL functions, and you can build and execute queries using your own Query Model class by implementing JpqlSerializer interface.

 See [more](customizing.md) for more details.